-So you want to start a new channel on YouTube to share your videos – or maybe even to run a successful video advertising campaign?
+So you’ve decided to take the plunge and start a YouTube channel to share your videos – or maybe run a successful video advertising campaign.
 Well, you’ve come to the right place!
-It may seem hard to create your channel, but read this how-to guide and watch our videos – you’ll soon be ready to go.

-The first thing you need to know is that there are two types of YouTube channel available.
-The channel you choose to create depends on whether you're an individual video creator or you plan to operate as a brand online and engage in video advertising.
+The first thing you need to know is that there are two types of YouTube channels.
+The one you choose depends on whether you're an individual video creator or plan to operate as a brand and engage in video advertising.
 Let’s have a look at both.

-When you’ve created a YouTube channel, you can start uploading videos for other people to enjoy and engage with.
+When you’ve created your YouTube channel, you can start uploading videos for other people to enjoy and engage with.

 To upload a video to your YouTube channel, follow these steps: